Tuesday, October 1, 2024

 • Time-out Market (where we stopped for lunch at Liberta Pasta Bar)

 According to Hugo, St. George was secretly practicing Christianity and keeping records of other practicing Christians.
-When Romans discovered him, they tortured him in the hope of getting the names of other practicing Christians, but he refused and died from the torture.
+When the Romans discovered him, they tortured him in the hope of getting the names of other practicing Christians, but he refused and died from the torture.
 His ashes were lost until a ship was sent to retrieve them.
 The sailors were able to find St. George's dead body, as it was marked by a pair of birds circling overhead.
 The birds continued to circle overhead as the body was returned to Portugal.

 After our tuk-tuk tour, we were dropped off at the Time-Out Market for lunch.
 We did not like the crowded and noisy conditions inside and decided to eat outside.
 We selected Liberta Pasta Bar and ordered a few dishes, including: